technickal1/mastering-purpose/site/content/post/finding-your-purpose-why-is-it-important.md

 Sahaf from his IQ productivity blog says,

-"The ultimate goal when focusing on efficiency is to reduce wasted time, energy, and sometimes even money."
+> "The ultimate goal when focusing on efficiency is to reduce wasted time, energy, and sometimes even money."

 So, just because you are good at something doesn't mean that's what your purpose is or that it's what you were called to do.

-This is the whole motive behind this blog, Mastering Purpose.
+This is the whole motive behind this blog, _Mastering Purpose_.

 We never truly master it, because we're always trying.

-Quick note: in my upcoming podcast interview with Stephen Shedletsky, we discuss this further.
+**Quick note:** in my upcoming podcast interview with Stephen Shedletsky, we discuss this further.
 Stay tuned for that!

 But, it's also important to find what you love to do.
 And keep doing it for the rest of your life.

-The thing that happens when you put the love with purpose is that in the times of discouragement, you keep the why in your head.
+The thing that happens when you put the love with purpose is that in the times of discouragement, you keep the _why _in your head.

-The reason why you continue to wake up every day and fight for what you want.
+The reason _why _you continue to wake up every day and fight for what you want.

-The why behind the constant struggles you push to overcome.
+The _why _behind the constant struggles you push to overcome.

 Your purpose has the ability to overcome things you never thought possible.

 And, it helps you connect to your true self.
-The person you really want to be.
+The person you _really _want to be.

 Anyone can create muscle memory, but it's up to you to love what you do while doing it.

-Part 3: The Christian Part
+**Part 3: The Christian Part**

 Scripture that relates here:

-1 Peter 4:10
+> "Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms."

-Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.
+> 1 Peter 4:10

 We each have a gift (and purpose) and should use it accordingly.
 It's important to remember how God will use you.

-What to Do When You Can't Find Your Purpose?
+**What to Do When You Can't Find Your Purpose?**

 Keep looking!